-If the choice was up to me (probably a good thing it’s not) I’d consider Saint Thomas the Apostle, more commonly known as doubting Thomas.
+If the choice was up to me (probably a good thing it’s not) I’d consider Saint Thomas the Apostle, pictured above, more commonly known as "doubting Thomas".
 Doubting Thomas was told of the resurrection of Jesus of Nazareth and, according to the gospel of John, didn’t believe it - asking instead to see the evidence.
 Once the evidence was presented he switched from non-belief to belief.
-Point is, he needed to check things first.
+In other words, he needed to check before believing something remarkable.

-Sometimes Thomas is criticised for his actions but I feel that might be unfair.
+Sometimes Thomas is criticised for his actions but I feel that's unfair.
 Whether you think the story is true or not, doubting Thomas is an icon of uncertainty.
 And for that reason I think he would have made a good Scientist.

 If someone asks whether I believe in gravity, I answer “yes” obviously.
 But if someone asks me: are you absolutely certain gravity exists at every point in the universe?
 That’s a little different.
 I’ve not been to every point in the universe so the answer to the question is technically no. It would be arrogant of me to say I possessed such knowledge.
 It’s reasonable to assume gravity probably does exist everywhere until we know different, but we shouldn’t tie ourselves to a belief and label it unquestionable.

-Doubt is important to Science because it makes us humble, makes us listen to other people and stops us from getting too lazy in our knowledge.
+Doubt is important to Science because it makes us humble, makes us listen to other people and stops us from getting lazy in our knowledge.
 If we don’t embrace doubt we won’t discover new things.
 We'll be convinced our view of reality is correct and we'll never leave the caves or discover the wheel.

 Usually when people talk about Science they mean subjects like Physics, Biology, Chemistry, Astronomy, Geology etc. These are the things we learn in school and have to memorise in order to pass an exam.
 The text books we read are essentially lists of facts the author seems to just know.
-What’s often not included is the story of how the facts are discovered.
+What’s rarely included is the story of how the facts were discovered and verified.

-This approach to Science is unfortunate but inevitable.
-If books explained how each fact was arrived at, they would be fifty times the size.
-The problem is that people often come away from Science seeing it as a collection of information, rather than a reliable method.
+This approach to teaching Science is unfortunate but sadly unavoidable.
+If books explained how each fact was arrived at they would be fifty times their size.
+Sadly, a lot of people come away from Science class seeing it as a collection of information, rather than a reliable method.
 Science, in reality isn't just a noun referring to facts, it's a verb referring to a process.
 A process which ought to work like this: